bbauska/HTML5-webdev/html-basics.md

 <h2>Q. When should you use `section`, `div` or `article`?</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-* `<section>`, group of content inside is related to a single theme, and should appear as an entry in an outline of the page.
+* &lt;section&gt;, group of content inside is related to a single theme, and should appear as an entry in an outline of the page.
 It&apos;s a chunk of related content, like a subsection of a long article, a major part of the page (eg the news section on the homepage), or a page in a webapp&apos;s tabbed interface.
 A section normally has a heading (title) and maybe a footer too.

-* `<article>`, represents a complete, or self-contained, composition in a document, page, application, or site and that is, in principle, independently distributable or reusable, e.g. in syndication.
+* &lt;article&gt;, represents a complete, or self-contained, composition in a document, page, application, or site and that is, in principle, independently distributable or reusable, e.g. in syndication.
 This could be a forum post, a magazine or newspaper article, a blog entry, a user-submitted comment, an interactive widget or gadget, or any other independent item of content.

-* `<div>`, on the other hand, does not convey any meaning, aside from any found in its class, lang and title attributes.
+* &lt;div&gt;, on the other hand, does not convey any meaning, aside from any found in its class, lang and title attributes.

 <div align="right">